navariltd/Junior-School/README.md

 **🚧 Issue**:
-Override logic functions well locally but doesn’t apply correctly in production.
-Still under investigation.
+Still under test in production to ensure consistency of teh override.

 ----------